youssef-saaed/ML_Algorithms_From_Scratch/readme.md

 ## Usage

 Each algorithm is implemented in a standalone Python file and can be run independently.
-For example, to use the KNN implementation, navigate to the KNN directory and run the `KNN.py` file.
+For example, to use the KNN implementation, navigate to the KNN directory and import the `KNN.py` file.

 ## Contributing